sharpie7/circuitjs1/README.md

 * "GWT Compile Project..." as explained above.
 This will put the outputs in to the "war" directory in the Eclipse project folder.
 You then need to copy everything in the "war" directory, except the "WEB-INF" directory, on to your web server.
 * Customize the header of the file "circuitjs1.html" to include your tracking, favicon etc.
 * Customize the "iframe.html" file to include any branding you want in the right hand panel of the application
+* The optional file "shortrelay.php" is a server-side script to act as a relay to a URL shortening service to avoid cross-origin problems with a purely client solution.
+You may want to customize this for your site.
+If you don't want to use this feature edit the circuitjs1.java file before compiling.
+* If you wish to enable dropbox loading and saving a dropbox API app-key is needed.
+This should be edited in to the circuitjs.html file where needed.
+If this is not included the relevant features will be disabled.

 The link for the full-page version of the application is now:
 `http://<your host>/<your path>/circuitjs1.html`
-(you can rename the "circuitjs1.html" file if you want too).
+(you can rename the "circuitjs1.html" file if you want too though you should also update "shortrelay.php" if you do).

 Just for reference the files should look like this